yushan777/stable-diffusion-token-checker/readme.md

 # Stable Diffusion Dreambooth Token Checker

-Inspired and adapted from scripts and ideas by 2kpr
+Adapted from scripts and ideas by 2kpr

 https://www.reddit.com/r/StableDiffusion/comments/zc65l4/rare_tokens_for_dreambooth_training_stable/

 https://arxiv.org/pdf/2208.12242

-The purpose of this notebook is to check what a given token / token+class pair might generate from the model you are planning to train on.
-It will also show a breakdown of how your token is tokenized.
+Purpose: to check what a given token / token+class pair might generate from the model you are planning to train on.
+It will also show a breakdown of how your token is tokenized into subwords.
+So that long, convoluted token you came up with might actually be broken up into subtokens which are very common words themselves and so having a very strong prior association in the model.

-A 3x3 grid of images will be generated prompted with a given token from a list.
-You can also include class words so that each token will be paired with the selected classes and also added to the list.
+A 3x3 grid of images will be generated from prompts using token(s) you specify.
+You can also include class words so that each token will be paired with the selected class(es) which will also be added to the list.

-You can add a series of token words (comma separated).

-Output will include a breakdown of your token - i.e. so that long, convoluted token you came up with might actually be broken up into subtokens, and having a very strong prior association in the model.

 ## What to look for:

-* If outputs show a consistent theme, then the token you are using probably has strong associations in the model. (worse)
+* If outputs show a consistent theme, then the token you are using probably already has strong associations in the model. (not ideal)
 * If outputs appear random then it will probably have weaker associations in the model. (better)

+There is no rule to say you can't just use someone's regular name.
+You can use `tomcruise` if you want but you'll just end up pulling weights associated with him to the subject you are training and erasing old tomcruise from the model's memory.

 ## Just 4 Main Cells to run.
 Only 3 and 4 require any user input.
 ![cells](https://github.com/yushan777/stable-diffusion-token-checker/raw/main/images/cells.jpg)